borntofrappe/Practice-Front-End-Web-Development/Scroll Event Background Overlay/README.md

 }
 ```

-In the CSS, a property of `pointer-events` is finally specified to `none`.
-This property is actually vital for the effect to occur with less friction (but I cannot get props for including this property, as I found it on the referenced web page itself, always in the developer console, in the styles tab).
+In the CSS, the property of `pointer-events` is finally specified to `none`.
+This property is actually vital for the effect to occur with less friction (but I cannot get props for including this it, as I found the property in the developer console of the referenced web page, in the styles tab).

 As the `div` is laid **over** the `.hero` container, the element prevents interactions with the structure of the parent container.
-This property allows to overlay the `div`, while at the same time allowing visitors to click and interact on the underlying structure.
+This property allows to overlay the `div` while avoiding this issue.
+Visitors can click and interact on the underlying structure regardless of the overlaying `div`.

 ```CSS
 .dark-overlay {